kuma35/thinking-forth-translate/chapter7.rst

 .. figure:: img7-211.png
    :name: img7-211
-   :alt: "Shot from a cannon on a fast-moving train, hurtling between the blades of a windmill, and expecting to grab a trapeze dangling from a hot-air balloon...
-I told you Ace, there were too many variables!"

    "Shot from a cannon on a fast-moving train, hurtling between the blades of a windmill, and expecting to grab a trapeze dangling from a hot-air balloon...
 I told you Ace, there were too many variables!"

 Earlier we suggested the use of local variables especially during the design phase, to eliminate stack traffic.
 It’s